 Strengthen the curriculum for medical students and trainings for health workers to make services provision and delivery responsive and sensitive to the differential gender and LGBT+ needs.

-Introduce health services based on specific needs of LGBT+ such as hormonal replacement therapy, breast reduction services, anal pap smear, among others as essential health services.
+Introduce health services based on specific needs of LGBT+ such as hormone replacement therapy, breast reduction services, anal pap smear, among others as essential health services.

 Strengthen gender responsive and LGBT+ sensitive Mental Health and Psychosocial Support (MHPSS).